aleph-im/pyaleph/deployment/samples/docker-monitoring/README.md

 ### Other links

-See [../docker-build](../../docker-build) to PyAleph without the monitoring.
+See [../docker-compose](../docker-compose) to run a CCN without the monitoring.

 See the [Docker-Compose documentation on readthedocs.io](https://pyaleph.readthedocs.io/en/latest/guides/docker-compose.html) for the documentation.

-See [../docker-build](../../docker-build) to build your own image of PyAleph and run it with Docker-Compose.
+See [../docker-build](../../docker-build) to build your own image of the CCN and run it with Docker-Compose.

 ## Configuration